Congreve rocket: Background

-"So pestered were we with the rocket boys that there was no moving without danger from the destructive missiles ...".
-He continued: "the rockets and musketry from 20,000 of the enemy were incessant.
-No hail could be thicker.
-Every illumination of blue lights was accompanied by a shower of rockets, some of which entered the head of the column, passing through to the rear, causing death, wounds, and dreadful lacerations from the long bamboos of twenty or thirty feet, which are invariably attached to them'."

-During the decisive British victory at Srirangapattanam on 2 May 1799, a British shot struck a magazine of rockets within Tipu Sultan's fort, causing it to explode and send a towering cloud of black smoke up from the battlements, with cascades of exploding white light.
-Baird led the final attack on the fort on the afternoon of 4 May, and he was again met by "furious musket and rocket fire" – but it did not help much.
-The fort was taken in about an hour's time; in another hour or so, Tipu had been shot (the precise time of his death is not known) and the war was effectively over.

-After the fall of Srirangapatna, 600 launchers, 700 serviceable rockets, and 9,000 empty rockets were found.
-Some of the rockets had pierced cylinders to allow them to act like incendiaries, while some had iron points or steel blades bound to the bamboo.
-These blades caused the rockets to become very unstable towards the end of their flight, causing the blades to spin around like flying scythes, cutting down all in their path.
+The king of Mysore, Tipu Sultan, employed up to 5000 artillerymen specialising in rocket artillery.
+The launch angle was calculated from the diameter of the cylinder and the distance of the target, and rockets were launched also from wheeled carts.
+Rockets could be of various sizes, but usually consisted of a cylindrical housing of soft hammered iron about 8 inch long, weighing between 6 and 12 pounds.
+A rocket carrying about one pound of powder could travel almost 1000 yard.
+In contrast, rockets in Europe were not iron cased and could not take large chamber pressures, limiting their reach.

 William Congreve

-Congreve began in 1804 by buying the best rockets on the London market, but found that their greatest range was only 600 yards.
+Congreve, who knew of the Mysore rockets but later claimed not to have based his design on them, started developing rockets in 1804 by buying the best rockets on the London market, but found that their greatest range was only 600 yards.
 After spending several hundred pounds of his own money on experiments, he was able to make a rocket that would travel 1,500 yards.
 He then applied to Lord Chatham (the responsible minister in charge of the Ordnance Department) for permission to have some large rockets made at Woolwich.
 Permission was granted and several six-pounder rockets made on principles he had previously ascertained achieved a range of full two thousand yards.
 By the spring of 1806, he was producing 32-pounder rockets ranging 3,000 yards.

 Congreve enjoyed the friendship of the Prince Regent, who supported his rocket projects and in whose household he served as an equerry from 1811.
 The Prince Regent was also the Elector of Hanover, and he was awarded the honorary rank of lieutenant colonel in the Hanoverian army's artillery in 1811.
 In 1813, Congreve declined the offer to command the Rocket Corps with rank in the Regiment of Artillery.

 Congreve registered two patents and published three books on rocketry.